-Ready to Open Meeting
+Readu to Open Meeting

-Location and format: The RTO meeting will be held during a CSAB meeting in June.
-Board members of schools that have insufficient ratings in any area in RTOPR2 will be required to appear before the CSAB to address the major concerns noted in the RTOPR2 evaluation rubric.
-Board members should be ready to answer any questions related to their school's RTO status.
+Location and format: The RTO meeting will be held during a CSAB meeting in June 2024.
+Board members of schools that have insufficient ratings in any area in RTOPR3 will be required to appear before the CSAB to address the major concerns noted in the RTOPR3 evaluation rubric.
+Board members should be ready to answer any questions related to their school's RTO status

 Final Decision: Based on the recommendation of the evaluation team, OCS will inform the school of next steps.
-Schools that have not satisfied all criteria after submission of the RTO progress report (either part 1 or part 2) may be reported to the

-State Board of Education.
-The State Board may delay the opening.
-In addition, OCS reserves the right to recommend termination of the charter to the State Board of Education if it is clear that significant deficiencies exist which lead OCS to question the viability and integrity of the program.
+Schools that have not satisfied all criteria after submission of the RTO progress report (either part 1, part 2, part 3) may be reported to the Charter School Review Board, who may delay the opening.
+In addition, OCS reserves the right to recommend termination of the charter school if significant deficiencies exist which lead OCS to question the viability and integrity of the program.
 Those deficiencies will be outlined in the correspondence to the governing board.